 What’s the difference between a redhead and a barracuda?
 Nail polish.

 A ginger guy finds a magic lamp and when he rubs it a genie pops out.
 The genie is a bit fed up but says, “Okay, you can have one wish.
 What do you want?”
 The ginger says, “I want a huge mansion with a thousand rooms and a hundred floors, all made of pure gold.”
 The genie looks at him and says, “Don’t be an idiot!
 Do you have any idea how much gold that would take?
 That’s impossible.
 You’ll have to pick something else.”
 So the ginger says, “Okay, I want everyone to stop laughing at me because of my hair color.”
 The genie says “So this mansion… Do you want ensuite bathrooms?”

 Awful stuff.
-I have no doubt that gingers will someday be rounded up and be forced to either dye their hair brown or be executed.
-Now, that’s persecution . . .
+I have no doubt that gingers will someday be rounded up and forced to either dye their hair black or be executed.
+Now, that’s persecution . . . 🙂